 1. Maya Rudolph

-Rudolph, the daughter of famous soul singer Minnie Ripperton, is the daughter of Jewish composer and record producer Richard Rudolph.
+Rudolph is the daughter of famous soul singer Minnie Ripperton.
+Her father is Jewish composer and record producer Richard Rudolph.

 2. Scarlett Johansson

 The blonde actress, who has a history of playing shiksa goddesses onscreen, is actually the daughter of Melanie Sloan, a Jew from the Bronx.
 She gets her Scandinavian surname and looks from her father, a Danish architect.